Vladdstian/Python_Training/README.md

 Status: In Work

 This Udemy course is providing me with a comprehensive understanding of Python and its application in software development.

+#### - CS50: Introduction to Computer Science:
+Status: Pending

+This Harvard University course is providing me with a strong foundation in computer science concepts and theories, including algorithms, data structures, and computer systems.

 #### - Linux Certification Course:
 Status: Pending